sreenivas84/InterviewTestQA/README.md

 ## TestAutomation.cs

-From the file (testautomation.cs) given, can you find any problems in the code?
+From the file (TestAutomation.cs) given, can you find any problems in the code?